Ikonkar18/Final-Project---Supervised-ML/README.md

 Class: Supervised Machine Learning and Learning Theory

-Team Members:

-Ikonkar Kaur Khalsa
+Team Members: Ikonkar Kaur Khalsa and Matthew Gregorio

-Matthew Gregorio

-Project Description:

-This report presents a comprehensive analysis aimed at developing accurate and interpretable machine learning models for predicting house sale amounts and classifying property affordability.
+Project Description: This report presents a comprehensive analysis aimed at developing accurate and interpretable machine learning models for predicting house sale amounts and classifying property affordability.
 Utilizing an extensive dataset from Kaggle, encompassing over a million real estate transactions across two decades, the study evaluates both regression and classification models to identify the most effective predictive approach.

 The methodology involves preprocessing, exploratory data analysis, and training various algorithms, including: